bboure/middy-appsync/README.md

 ## Error handling

-When a _controlled_ error occurs during the execution of your handler, you want to send basic information to the user.
+When a _controlled_ error occurs during the execution of your handler, you want to send basic information to the client.
 You can do so by filling the `message`, `type` and `info` fields.

-You can acheive that with the a `AppSyncError` object in different ways:
+You can acheive that with the an `AppSyncError` object in different ways:

 ### With the callback argument